 This field indicates the format of the data cartridge currently in the tape drive.
 If a data cartridge is not loaded or the tape is not formatted, this field indicates the preferred format for the tape.
-By default, the tape drive uses the VXA-320 format.
 The tape drive will use the preferred format if it is compatible with the currently loaded cartridge and the tape is formatted or if the tape contains a single partition written from the beginning of the partition.
-Table 9-4 lists the values returned for this field.
+Table 10-4 lists the values returned for this field.